VeniceUnleashed/VU-Docs/content/modding/structure.md

 ## Scripts

 VeniceEXT Lua scripts are placed inside an `ext` folder which is present inside the mod folder.
-Inside this folder there are three more folders, which logically separate the execution environment of the scripts: `Client`, `Server`, and `Shared`.
-As their name implies, scripts inside the `Client` folder will only be executed on joining clients, scripts inside the `Server` folder will only be executed on the server, and scripts inside the `Shared` folder will be executed on both.
+Inside this folder there are three more folders, which logically separate the execution environment of the scripts: `client`, `server`, and `shared`.
+As their name implies, scripts inside the `client` folder will only be executed on joining clients, scripts inside the `server` folder will only be executed on the server, and scripts inside the `shared` folder will be executed on both.
 However, VeniceEXT will not simple execute any Lua script present in these folders.
 Instead, it will look for a script with the `__init__.lua` filename, and that's the script that will be executed first.
 Then, that script can load other scripts from within its logical folder or the shared scripts.

 ## WebUI